Access Regulation with bollards

 Some cities and towns have regulations or restrictions for vehicles going into all or part of their area to improve issues such as air quality, congestion or how people experience the city, see more below.
 This can be by for example:

-Our website provides all the information you need on the schemes that operate in the larger or more touristy cities.
+In terms of other access regulations, our website provides all the information you need on the schemes that operate in the larger or more touristy cities.
 This information will not be comprehensive or cover every urban area.
 However, we cover as many cities and towns as possible.

 If you have information on schemes that we do not yet cover, This email address is being protected from spambots.
 You need JavaScript enabled to view it., and this will help us increase the number of schemes we have on our website.

-You can search for cities under the list of Countries, the city search from the top of the page (under the menus), or with the map.
+You can search for cities under the list of Countries, the city search from the top of the page (under the menus), or with the map

 Why Access Regulation Schemes?